BPG is committed to discovery and dissemination of knowledge

 3 Falsification: Falsification is the practice of changing data or results intentionally such that a misleading conclusion is drawn.

-In addition, to fight against plagiarism and to ensure high ethical standards for all of the published papers, Baishideng has joined iThenticate in 2014. iThenticate (http://www.ithenticate.com/) is an effective tool for detecting unoriginal content, enabling our editors to preserve the journal's integrity and the authors' copyright.
-For accepted manuscripts, we will conduct plagiarism detection using iThenticate.
-In general, reasonable citation was deemed when the number of overlapping words for a paper with the literature does not exceed 200.
-If a significant amount of overlapping text (e.g., an overlap > 5% or a similarity > 30%) is found, we will immediately verify if the manuscript is associated with publication misconduct.
-Once the manuscript is found to have committed publication misconduct, we will immediately impose the penalties mentioned above.
+In addition, to fight against plagiarism and to ensure high ethical standards for all of its published papers, BPG joined iThenticate in 2014. iThenticate (http://www.ithenticate.com/) is an effective tool for detecting unoriginal content, enabling our editors to preserve the journal's integrity and the authors' copyright.
+All peer-reviewed manuscripts accepted for publication will undergo similarity detection using iThenticate.
+In general, reasonable citation is deemed when the number of overlapping words for a paper with the literature does not exceed 200.
+If a significant amount of overlapping text (e.g., an overlap > 5% or a similarity > 30%) is found, we will immediately verify if the manuscript is associated with publication misconduct or not.
+If publication misconduct is confirmed after investigation, BPG will take appropriate editorial actions in accordance with its publication ethics policies.

 We use plagiarism detection